 The report card that you get from school determines the quality of schoolwork by evaluating your performance during the term or year that has just finished.
 Maybe each time you brought home a poor report card, your parents would yell at you, or they would compare your grade with your cousins/friends.

-Then, the next time you receive a bad report card, you already know what would happen if you show it to your parents.
+The next time you receive a poor report card, you might already anticipate the negative reactions from your parents.
 You feel sad because you have already anticipated those negative consequences.
-Some students even get depressed thinking about it.
+Some students even end up feeling depressed just thinking about the potential consequences of sharing their report card.

 UCS: The smell of the food